dinki/View-Assist/wiki/docs/homeassistant-configuration/index.md

 **Required**
 - **Browser Mod** - allows switching views and routing playback audio to your tablet
 - **Stream Assist** - listens to audio coming from tablet to process wake word and pass to Assist Pipeline
+- **set_state.py** - used to set states for the View Assist satellite devices

+Additional Home Assistant integrations may be required for some custom sentence blueprints.
+You will be advised on the detailed installation page which you may need.
+These will be stored in the 'Optional' section and should be skipped until needed.